 Greenwich isn’t just about maritime museum hopping and royal sites.
 The town itself forms a part of the World Heritage site.
 Head South of Greenwich Pier and west of the Old Royal Naval College and spend time exploring the cluster of pretty streets and narrow alleys.

 Grab coffee and cake from Paul Rhodes bakery or Ilirian Cafe, lunch at Goddards at Greenwich for traditional Pie and Mash and join the queue to sample the Dark Sugars Ice Cream flavours.

-At the heart of the town is Greenwich Market, which comes alive at the weekends as people flock to browse the craftmanship of the 40 artisan stalls and indulge in street food options spanning empanadas to Ethiopian cuisine.
+Greenwich Market is at the heart of the town, which comes alive at the weekends as people flock to browse the craftmanship of the 40 artisan stalls and indulge in street food options spanning empanadas to Ethiopian cuisine.

 Greenwich also caters to craft beer enthusiasts.
 Meantime Brewery, located between Greenwich Town and North Greenwich, offers tours and tastings of its tasty brews, including the Easytime Lager, No Coast IPA and London Pale Ale, which you might spot on the Thames Clippers and in the riverside bars.
 Don’t miss out on trying the Yakima red ale – an outlier on the tap list that has become a surprising favourite.